Orjnzz/Detect_Emotion_In_Text/README.md

 ```
 ---
 ### 5. Hugging Face Deployment
 For added convenience, this application is deployed on Hugging Face Spaces, allowing you to interact with the model directly in your web browser without needing to set up a local environment.
-The deployment is continuously updated with the latest model and vectorizer to ensure you experience the most recent improvements.
 You can access the deployed application here:
 [Detect Emotion In Text](https://huggingface.co/spaces/HaoHao2915/Detect_Emotion_In_Text)